“I find television very educational. Every time someone switches it on I go into another room & read a good book.” — Groucho Marx

 “They put an off button on the TV for a reason.
 Turn it off . . .
 I really don’t watch much TV.” — George W. Bush

 Nielsen research showed the average American watched an average of 5.1 hours per day, or 153 hours of TV a month (Q1 of 2009).
-That’s 1/3 of the time we are awake!
-This figure is increasing too, quarter by quarter.
+That’s one-third of the time we are awake!
+This figure is increasing too by the quarter.
 5.1 hrs/day is nearly 2,000 hours a year, or 78 days – 2.5 full months.
 Even though these figures reflect the American population, the figures for other regions probably don’t deviate much.

 With all this time spent watching TV, it’s a wonder how we even have time to do anything else.
 Just imagine if we spent a fraction of this time working on our goals – we’d already be making so much headway in our goals by now!

 The one thing I noticed about TV is how it gives you an illusion that you’re missing out from not watching.
 At least, it gave me that impression.
 The TV trailers would go “This Thursday is Blockbuster Thursday – Be sure to catch Movie #1, Movie #2, Movie #3, back to back!
 You CANNOT miss this!”
 Or “This holiday season, all the best movies are coming home to you!
 You won’t want to miss this for anything!“ For a period of time, I’d take time out to catch those shows, and then feel accomplished after I’d watched them.

 But these shows never stop airing.
 They just keep going on and on, and once you are done for the week, new trailers will run.
 It’s like a vacuum that sucks you in and keeps you there.
 I also realize that I don’t ever accomplish anything from watching TV.
 Yes it helps me to relax and chill out at first, but after a certain amount of time, I feel more sluggish and tired from watching.
 Then at the end of it, there’s no specific output.
 I’ve gained nothing and done nothing.